WheatonCS/Lexos/test/test_suite/Scrubbing/Lemma/README.md

 *Result file:* lemma_experimentResults.txt

-1. UPLOAD experiment.txt
+1. Upload lemma_experiment.txt

-2. SCRUB:
+2. Scrub:
     - deselect Remove All Punctuation
     - deselect Make Lowercase
     - deselect Remove Digits

-3. LEMMAS:
+3. Lemma:
-    - UPLOAD lemmas_for_experiment.txt
+    - Upload lemmas_for_experiment.txt

-4. RESULTS
+4. Results:
-    - a file(lemma_experimentResults.txt) with
+    - a file with
         * all 'a' changed to 'the'
         * all 'Mary' changed to 'Margaret'
         * all 'little' changed to 'tiny'
         * all 'lamb' changed to 'sheep'
+    - see ResultsToExpect